Table of Contents

 3. Loan Term

-Term length varies from 36 months to 96 months with the longer time frame requiring the borrow to pay the highest rate.
-You should get to a shorter term auto loan so you are not shelling out a lot of money on interest.
+Term length varies from 36 months to 96 months with the longer time frame requiring you the borrow to pay the highest rate.
+You should get to a shorter-term auto loan so you are not shelling out a lot of money on interest.
 Take the shortest loan term on cars that you can afford.
 That is a good strategy for any loans you apply for.